 ● Storytelling, which will help students learn how the craft of storytelling can be leveraged to tell the story of their business in a fun and compelling way.
 It will be lead by Michaela Murphy, a playwright, digital storyteller and social media guide whose clients include Estee Lauder and Microsoft, among others, and who has been featured on NPR, the Moth Mainstage, and the Clinton White House.

-● Customer Analysis and Market Research, where students will learn strategies for designing a business idea that is rooted in a deep understanding of the needs of their target audience or customer.
-Sessions will be led by instructors Grace Ng and Adam Berk, from Lean Startup Machine, which trains entrepreneurs around the world in a scientific process to create successful companies.
+● Customer Analysis and Product Design, where students will learn strategies for designing a business idea that is rooted in a deep understanding of the needs of their target audience or customer.
+Sessions will be led by instructors Dominque Aubry, President of Lean Leadership, Inc. and Adam Berk, founder of neigh*borrow and formally of the Lean Startup Machine, which trains entrepreneurs around the world in a scientific process to create successful companies.

 The program also includes field trip days with visits to start-up companies.
-At the end of the program, students will practice effectively communicating their ideas with top entrepreneurs and investors during the culminating Pitch Fest.
+At the end of the program, students will practice effectively communicating their ideas with top entrepreneurs and investors during the culminating Pitch Fest, July 24th.

-From the 10-day program, the two organizations aim to build future leaders, and plant the seeds of entrepreneurship for the future.
+From the 8-day program, the two organizations aim to build future leaders, and plant the seeds of entrepreneurship for the future.

 In the News...